The Interrupted Journey: Critical

 The film's ending is sometimes considered by critics to be contrived, as Todd realises that much of the plot has been a nightmare and awakens from this dream sequence shortly before the conclusion for a happy ending.
 However, it has been noted that the whole film "simulates the qualities of a nightmare" through its use of coincidences and the lighting.
-The Encyclopedia of Film Noir describes it as a "superior film noir" and compares its ending to the 1944 The Woman in the Window.
-There is also a parallel to the more modern 1998 film Sliding Doors, dealing as it does with two alternate realities.